tomgxz/Kraken/README.md

 ```

 #### Server-side file storage
-For storage of the actual user website files, I have chosen server-side storage as it can't be easily stored in SQL.
-It is all stored server-side so that the user can access their files from any computer with an internet connection.
-The way I intend to store the site information is shown below.
+For the actual user website files, server-side storage will be used as it cannot be easily stored in SQL.
+It is all stored server-side so the user can access their files from any computer with an internet connection.
+The way I intend to store the site information is shown below:

 ```mermaid
 %%{init: {'theme':'dark', 'flowchart': {'curve': 'linear'},'themeVariables':{'fontFamily':'Lexend,Noto Sans,Helvetica,Arial'}}}%%